2020 Iowa Question 1

 2020 Iowa Question 1, the Iowa Constitutional Convention Question, was a ballot measure in Iowa held on November 3, 2020, to hold a constitutional convention to revise the Constitution of Iowa.
 It was defeated with 70% of the vote against.

 Background

-The Iowa Constitution specifies that there should be a ballot measure asking if there should be a constitutional convention every ten years.
+The Iowa Constitution specifies that every ten years there should be a ballot measure asking if there should be a constitutional convention.

 Contents

 The measure appeared on ballots as follows, as the Iowa Constitution requires: